scaleapi/custom-documentation-example/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+To learn more about Tailwind, take a look at the following resources:

+- [Tailwind Documentation](https://tailwindcss.com/docs/installation) - learn about Tailwind customization features.

+To learn more about Readme, take a look at the following resources:

+- [Readme Documentation](https://docs.readme.com/developers/reference/intro) - learn about Readme features and API.

 ## Deploy on Vercel